blubbelgum/codex/README.md

 <details>
 <summary>How do I stop Codex from editing my files?</summary>

 Codex runs model-generated commands in a sandbox.
 If a proposed command or file change doesn't look right, you can simply type **n** to deny the command or give the model feedback.
+All file operations use standard Unix commands like `patch` and `cat` which are easy to understand and review.

 </details>
 <details>